Lariicsa/lariicsa.github.io/_posts/2020-10-01-grid-tables-in-vue.md

 - HTML
 - CSS
 author: Larissa
-description: A fully responsive banner with SASS CSS and Vue
+description: Some tables with grid css and Vue js
 menurl: /blog/
 ---